-The evidence against mitigation of financial considerations is more substantial.
-Applicant admitted responsibility for his delinquent student loans totaling about \$50,000.
-He said he paid \$600 in the previous three months; however, he did not provide documentation proving that he made these payments.
-His vehicle loan is also delinquent.
-He made minimal documented progress addressing his other SOR debts.
-His payments to the Russian and Mexican women are problematic especially with his limited resources.
-His failure to act more aggressively to establish his financial responsibility indicates "poor self-control, lack of judgment, or unwillingness to abide by rules and regulations" and this conduct "raise[s] questions about [his] reliability, trustworthiness, and ability to protect classified or sensitive information."
+Applicant admitted responsibility for 18 SOR delinquent debts totaling \$57,532.
+She is credited with mitigating the debts in SOR ¶¶ 1.b (\$228), 1.d (\$208), 1.q (\$103), and 1.r. (\$76).
+The total delinquent debt is about \$56,000.
+She did not make any documented progress addressing her other SOR debts.
+Her failure to act more aggressively to establish her financial responsibility indicates "poor self-control, lack of judgment, or unwillingness to abide by rules and regulations" and this conduct "raise[s] questions about [her] reliability, trustworthiness, and ability to protect classified or sensitive information."
 See AG ¶ 18.

-It is well settled that once a concern arises regarding an Applicant security clearance eligibility, there is a strong presumption against the grant or renewal of a security clearance.
+It is well settled that once a concern arises regarding an Appellant's security clearance eligibility, there is a strong presumption against the grant or renewal of a security clearance.
 See Dorfmont v.
 Brown, 913 F. 2d 1399, 1401 (9th Cir.
 1990).
-Unmitigated financial considerations concerns lead me to conclude that grant of a security clearance to Applicant is not warranted at this time.
+Unmitigated financial considerations concerns lead me to conclude that granting a security clearance to Applicant is not warranted at this time.
 This decision should not be construed as a determination that Applicant cannot or will not attain the state of reform necessary for award of a security clearance in the future.
-With a track record of behavior consistent with his obligations, he may well be able to demonstrate persuasive evidence of his security clearance worthiness.
+With a track record of behavior consistent with her obligations, she may well be able to demonstrate persuasive evidence of her security clearance worthiness.